ReneCapella/Pantry/README.md

 # Pantry
-## The food planning application designed to support planning from production to consumer
+## The food awareness and tracking application designed to support planning from production to consumer
 According to the national nonprofit [ReFed](https://refed.org/about/who-we-are/#about-us), 35% of food per year is not sold or eaten, and that while 11% makes it to donation or recycle purposes, a whopping 54 tons (24%!) is completed unused and wasted.